scarlett-foundation/go-api/PROMETHEUS.md

 - The `/metrics` endpoint is publicly accessible by default.
 In a production environment, you should secure this endpoint.
 - API keys are masked in the metrics to protect sensitive information.
+- The masking mechanism ensures that full API keys are never exposed in metrics.

 ## Troubleshooting